 Examples: Find primary sources from the American Civil War:

-Granted these multi-part headings are not intuitive.
-Fortunately, all researchers effectively need to know is that correspondence, diaries, narratives, and sources are used as sub-divisions that indicate the presence of primary sources.
+The above, multi-part headings are not intuitive.
+Fortunately, all researchers effectively need to know is that correspondence, diaries, narratives, and sources are used as sub-divisions to indicate the presence of primary sources.
 The following pre-formatted keyword searches reveal citations to books that reproduce Civil War era primary sources.

 The following catalogs connect researchers to both paper and digital archives.